Vacationly/listing-details/README.md

 ## Setting Up

 The server for this component is run locally on port 3001.
-It can be run either directly with NPM scripts from local files or from its respective container on DockerHub (see more below).
+It can be run either with NPM scripts from local files or from its respective container on DockerHub (see more below).

-When the server is running, navigating to _localhose:3001/listing/[id from 1 to 100]_ should display a listing details page (with unique data for the given id).
+When the server is running, navigating to **localhost:3001/listing/[id from 1 to 100]** should display a listing details page (with unique data for the given id).

-_By default, the static js bundle is served from S3; to serve from localhost, change the appropriate commented-out lines in public/index.html._
+**By default, the static js bundle is served from S3; to serve from localhost, change the appropriate commented-out lines in public/index.html.**

 > All commands below to be run from within the root directory

 ### Running with npm

+In order to run with npm, you need to:

+- Install dependencies
+- Seed your database
+- Build client bundle.js, locally and/or to S3
+- Run the server

 #### Installing Dependencies